Rehab a Home w/HUD's 203(k)

 A. Cost Effective Energy Conservation Standards

 (1) Addition to existing structure.
-New construction must conform with local codes and HUD Minimum Property Standards in 24 CFR 200.926d.
+New construction must conform to local codes and HUD Minimum Property Standards in 24 CFR 200.926d.

 (2) Rehabilitation of Existing Structure.
 To improve the thermal efficiency of the dwelling, the following are required: